 If you don’t automate the work of nurturing your leads and touching base with your subscribers, it’s easy to get overwhelmed.
 Make it easier and save valuable time by making the most of your ESP’s automation tools.

-A great example of this is using an auto-responder in certain situations.
-For example, if someone downloads a whitepaper, an auto-responder could send an email offering further reading on the topic, or a free consultation.
 When used well, automation is a great way to further the conversation and build a relationship with prospects without spending hours and hours doing it.

-7. Analyse what’s working and fine tune
+7. Analyse and optimise

 If you’re ready to start skipping the spam folder and start generating real leads, get in touch with the team here at Pounce Marketing for help crafting an email marketing campaign that gets results.